Solar eclipses - occurances and typesTweet

 How large is the area I can see totality from?

 Totality is the period of time when the moon totally covers the sun.
 The path along which one can see totality is usually less that 200km wide.
-However, in 2009 this path will be as wide as 258 km.
+However, in 2009 this path was be as wide as 258 km.

 Outside of this band, a partial eclipse is visible.